 3. Afterwards, the properties window will be opened.
 From the list of tabs in the properties window, click on Security.

-4. Then click on Advanced that is being displayed in the lower corner of the Security tab.
+4. Then click on Advanced, which is displayed in the lower corner of the Security tab.

 5. The Advanced security settings for Software will be opened.
-Afterwards, click on the Change option which is beside the owner detail in the window.
+Afterwards, click on the Change option beside the owner detail in the window.

 6. The Select User or Group window will appear.